 © 2003, California Institute of Technology.
 ALL RIGHTS RESERVED.
 Based on U.S. Gov't sponsored research.

 The isoperimetric theorem states that: “Among all shapes with an equal area, the circle will be characterized by the smallest perimeter” which is equivalent to “Among all shapes with equal perimeter, the circle will be characterized by the largest area.”
 The theorem’s name derives from three Greek words: ‘isos’ meaning ‘same’, ‘peri’ meaning ‘around’ and ‘metron’ meaning ‘measure’.
 A perimeter (= ‘peri’ + ‘metron’) is the arc length along the boundary of a closed two-dimensional region (= a planar shape).
 So, the theorem deals with shapes that have equal perimeters.

+History of the theorem

 The theorem was already known 900 years BC.
 An application is found in the story of Dido, as